i4ata/my_website/pages/mandelbrot/text.md

 c_1+c_2=a_1+b_1i+a_2+b_2i=(a_1+a_2)+(b_1+b_2)i
 $$

-If the magintude of $z$, i.e. $|z|=\sqrt{a^2+b^2}$, shoots to infinity as we iterate, then $c$ is not a member of the set Otherwise, if it remains bounded by a certain value, then $c$ is a member of the set.
+If the magintude of $z$, i.e. $|z|=\sqrt{a^2+b^2}$, shoots to infinity as we iterate, then $c$ is not a member of the set.
+Otherwise, if it remains bounded by a certain value, then $c$ is a member of the set.
 Commonly, the number 2 is chosen as a threshold.
 That is, if at any point the magintude of $z$ exceeds 2, then $c$ is excluded from the set.
 This is the plot for different values of $c$ (real part on the x-axis and imaginary part on the y-axis):

 ![MandelbrotSetViz](../../assets/mandelbrot/image.png#mandelbrot_img)